What is a multi-party computation (MPC) wallet?

 - Hardware wallet - the private key is stored on a physical apparatus or device

 Ultimately, MPC wallet technology has risen to prominence due to the operational and security challenges associated with each solution mentioned above.
-MPC is a good solution for both digital asset storage and digital asset transfers.
+MPC is a good solution for both digital asset storage and transfers.

 What is an MPC wallet?